habitry/habitry_source/Templates/05-the-habit.md

 The first step is to scale the habit to something you are 90-100% confident you can do.

-You might want to track specific meals (just breakfasts, lunches, or dinners), or specific days (mondays, wednesdays, fridays).
+You might want to track specific meals (just breakfasts, lunches, or dinners), or specific days (e.g., Mondays, Wednesdays, Fridays).

-Point it, whatever you pick, it should be as easy as brushing your teeth.
+Point is, whatever you pick, it should be as easy as brushing your teeth.

 **When Am I Going To Do The Habit?**